VGPATEL256/RPharma2020/Exercises/05_deep_learning_for_cancer_immunotherapy.md

     do and why is this useful?
 Could you perhaps use this to avoid the issue in Q1?
   - **Q4**: What are the probabilities for the peptide `LMAFYLYEV` to be non-, weak- or strong binder?
+(Hint: Try something along the lines of `peptide %>% encode_peptide(encoding_matrix) %>% predict(ann_model, .)`)
   - **Q5**: Same question for the peptide `LMAFYLYEW`
   - **Q6**: Same question for the peptide `LWAFYLYEV`
+  - **Q7**: Compare your answer with the post-hoc analysis results, which positions are most impacted by mutations?
+  - **Q8**: Look at the sequence logo, which class of amino acid residues at said positions are important?

 <details>